jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 If Ghost-Spider enters a game that isn't Vs. System 2PCG, it's up to the players in that game to decide exactly how she works in that game.

+# Gilgamesh
+Set: Cosmic Avengers
+**The Forgotten one**
+Hyperion's **Reliance on Solar Energy** is not a super power.
+Note that the enemy main character must be face up in order to pay the required (Energy/"Blue").
+But it doesn't have to be in the combat.

 # Glory
 Set: The Buffy Battles
 **Drain Sanity**